About USC Gould

 - ADR is one of the fastest-growing fields — less than 2 percent of lawsuits make it to trial; today an overwhelming majority of litigation disputes are resolved through ADR.

 - Convenient and flexible scheduling — Classes are held during the day, in the evening and on weekends to accommodate working professionals.
 The law school is located on the USC University Park Campus in Los Angeles.

 - Receive career and professional support — includes workshops and individually tailored advice on developing your career plan for mediation or arbitration, as well as mentorship opportunities with dispute resolution professionals and tools for exam preparation.

-- Join the Trojan Family — a renowned network of 375,000 alumni who are deeply committed to furthering the success of USC graduates.
-Our more than 10,000 law graduates include partners in the world's largest law firms, leaders of civil rights movements, and CEOs and presidents of multibillion-dollar companies.
+- Join the Trojan Family — a renowned network of over 375,000 alumni who are deeply committed to furthering the success of USC graduates.
+Our more than 12,000 law graduates include partners in the world's largest law firms, leaders of civil rights movements, and CEOs and presidents of multibillion-dollar companies.